lleger/lleger/README.md

 ### 👋🏻 I'm Logan.

-I'm an engineer and entrepreneur.
-I started [NewAperio], a web and mobile design and development studio.
-We craft delightful, thoughtful, and beautiful apps.

-I'm also a husband and father of two.
+I’m an engineer and entrepreneur.
+I started [NewAperio].
+We’re an agile, fully distributed team of developers and designers who sweat the details and take pride in our craft.
+We design and build web and mobile apps for clients. [➡️ Read more about us on our GitHub profile.][github]

-We're always available for hire.
-We provide expert Phoenix/Elixir, Rails/Ruby, React, and React Native [consulting].
+We’re always available for hire!
+We provide expert Phoenix/Elixir, React, and React Native [consulting].

 #### 🤔 Some more about me

-- 🔭 I’m currently focusing on Elixir 💜 and Ruby ❤️
-- 💬 Ask me about Phoenix/Elixir, building technical teams, or running a startup
 - 😄 Pronouns: he/him
+- 👨‍👩‍👧‍👦 I’m a husband and father of two.
+- 🔭 I’m currently focusing on Elixir 💜.
+- 💬 Ask me about Phoenix/Elixir, building technical teams, or running a startup.
-- 🦸 I'm a comic book nerd
+- 🦸 I'm a comic book nerd.
-- 🏈 I'm a sports fan (LSU, Saints, and Pelicans)
+- 🏈 I'm a sports fan (LSU, Saints, and Pelicans).
-- 🍗 I like to cook, smoke meats, and BBQ
-- ⚡ Fun fact: I have a large beard that was once shaved off by Steve Harvey for charity
+- ⚡ Fun fact: I have a large beard that was once shaved off by Steve Harvey for charity.

 #### 📫 Contact